29 Horses Locked In Stalls Burn To Death In California Wildfires After Ranch Owners Evacuate

 Up to 29 helpless horses locked in their stalls burned to death in the California wildfires after ranch owners were ordered to evacuate in Sylmar.
 When the owners returned Wednesday, the charred carcasses of the animals that perished in the Creek fire were lined up where they were trapped.
 The horrific scene happened at Rancho Padilla on Little Tujunga Canyon Road in Sylmar.

 The Padilla family somberly surveyed the aftermath of the damage with the dead horses before them amid the torched facility that was constructed 20 years ago.
-About 60 horses were boarded there and managed to run way from the California wildfires, but 29 weren’t so lucky.
+About 60 horses were boarded there and managed to run away from the California wildfires, but 29 weren’t so lucky.

-Los Angeles Times reports that the Creek fire was swift-moving and first reported at 3:43 a.m. on Tuesday.
+The Los Angeles Times reports that the Creek fire was swift-moving and first reported at 3:43 a.m. on Tuesday.
 The Padilla family awoke to the California wildfires and a fire crew member told them they must leave.

 Patricia Padilla said all she could think about was the horses as the wildfires raged through the area.